marcus-grant/notes/network.md

 ### HTTP

-[HTTP][] is by far the most used application layer protocol on the Internet.
+[HTTP][-http] is by far the most used application layer protocol on the Internet.

 ## References